Object-fabrication Targeted Attack for Object Detection: Experimental Results

 \subsubsection{Image-specific Attack Performance}

 The image-specific adversarial examples are generated by Algorithm~\ref{alg:alg1} and the attack success rate of each specific class is shown in Table~\ref{tab:white_data_COCO} and Table~\ref{tab:white_data_BDD}.
-We can see that the proposed TFA achieves significant improvements than TOG-F in terms of the success rate for all the target objects.
-Concretely, on MS COCO dataset, the average success rate of TFA are 42.1 and 99.8 for attacking FasterRCNN and YOLOv5, while the average success rate of TOG-F is only 17.2 and 0.2, respectively.
-On BDD100K dataset, TFA achieves 90.5 and 98.3 average success rate for attacking FasterRCNN and YOLOv5 while TOG-F only achieves 60.9 and 0.2, respectively.
+We can see that the proposed TFA achieves significant improvements over TOG and CAA in terms of the success rate for all the target objects.
+Concretely, on the MS COCO dataset, the average success rates of TFA are 42.1 and 99.8 for attacking FasterRCNN and YOLOv5, while the average success rate of TOG/CAA is only 17.2/21.6 and 0.2/26.9, respectively.
+On the BDD100K dataset, TFA achieves 90.5 and 98.3 average success rates for attacking FasterRCNN and YOLOv5 while TOG and CAA only achieve 60.9/69.4 and 0.2/24.4, respectively.
 These results clearly demonstrate the effectiveness of our proposed TFA attack method.

-An interesting phenomenon shown in Table~\ref{tab:white_data_COCO} and~\ref{tab:white_data_BDD} is that TOG-F seems to be more specialised in attacking FasterRCNN while TFA is more specialised in attacking YOLOv5.
-On MS COCO and BDD100K datasets, the success rates of TOG-F on YOLOv5 are close to zero while the success rates of TOG-F for FasterRCNN are 17.2 and 60.9 respectively.
-As mentioned above, TOG-F attacks the final output layer to achieve the TA-fabrication mode by maximizing the classification score and objectness score.
+An interesting phenomenon shown in Table~\ref{tab:white_data_COCO} and~\ref{tab:white_data_BDD} is that TOG seems to be more specialised in attacking FasterRCNN while TFA is more specialised in attacking YOLOv5.
+On MS COCO and BDD100K datasets, the success rates of TOG on YOLOv5 are close to zero while the success rates of TOG for FasterRCNN are 17.2 and 60.9 respectively.
+As mentioned above, TOG attacks the final output layer by maximizing the classification score and objectness score.
 For the one-stage detector YOLOv5, the classification and objectness are calculated in the same output layer.
 We argue that the optimization directions of these two components may be inconsistent, thus leading to a non-convergence results and low success rate.
 In contrast, the two-stage detector FasterRCNN outputs the classification and objectness in different output layers, and they can be attacked and optimized separately to generate adversarial examples.
 For the proposed TFA, the success rates of YOLOv5 are higher than that of FasterRCNN on both datasets.
 We conjecture that this is mainly because the features extracted by YOLOv5 are more vulnerable to adversarial attack than that of FasterRCNN.
 The following experiments with respect to the perturbation degree in Fig.~\ref{fig:noise_degree} also show that the features extracted by YOLOv5 can be easily changed by TFA even with small $\epsilon$.